intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
 Application of a protocol to new and unanticipated uses, and ambiguities or errors in the specification are often confounding factors.

-Of course, situations where two peers disagree are common, and should be expected over the lifetime of a protocol.
+Situations where two peers disagree on interpretation should be expected over the lifetime of a protocol.

 Even with the best intentions, the pressure to interoperate can be significant.
 No implementation can hope to avoid having to trade correctness for interoperability indefinitely.

 An implementation that reacts to variations in the manner advised by Postel sets up a feedback cycle: